The Evolution of Cristiano Ronaldo's Position and Role

 This perception of Ronaldo as a deadly centre-forward stuck throughout his time in Italy, despite actually reverting to a version of himself more reminiscent of his earlier Madrid years, having far more involvement on the left wing than he did towards the end of his time at Real Madrid.

-Ronaldo's heatmap shows the difference in role between his final Real Madrid season and his first Juventus season
+Cristiano Ronaldo heatmap at Real Madrid and Juventus Ronaldo's heatmap shows the difference in role between his final Real Madrid season and his first Juventus season

 This is reflected not only in his heatmaps, but also in his successful dribble numbers which had been on a gradual continuous decline as you would expect with age.
 Obviously nowhere near his peak dribbling level, but still we saw a clear increase on his final seasons for Real.

-Ronaldo's successful dribble numbers in league games gradually declined until his move to Serie A
+Cristiano Ronaldo successful dribbles since 2009/10 Ronaldo's successful dribble numbers in league games gradually declined until his move to Serie A

 Although he appeared an orthodox striker on the teamsheet, in reality he was mainly operating from the left wing, often attempting to carry the ball into the box.
 He did of course still assume the deadly number 9 role for attacks that came from the opposite flank, using his exceptional movement to get on the end of balls into the box.